colts70/The-Sematic-Stack/README.md

 Hallucination Control at the Root:
 When an AI system can deterministically identify a source as an Official Technical Manual rather than a Satirical Blog before content ingestion, the probability of hallucination is reduced because the context window is pre-weighted with authoritative intent and constraint metadata..

+AI is not broken.

+It is inefficient because the web never declared meaning at the root.
+As a result, modern AI systems spend enormous compute inferring what domains are, and compute is currently being used to hide that architectural omission.

 HESS is a publicly discoverable, domain-owned, deterministic mechanism on today’s web that allows a site owner to declare semantic intent and provenance before crawling, retrieval, or inference begins.